NESCent/Tools-for-Evo-Hack/wiki/Information.md

 ----------------------

 1. Attendees may choose to drive to their meeting at NESCent.
-In these cases and at NESCent's discretion, NESCent may choose to offer the attendee reimbursement equal to the GSA mileage rate for the round-trip drive or a 21-day advance purchase air fare, whichever is lower.
+In these cases and at NESCent’s discretion, NESCent may choose to offer the attendee reimbursement equal to the GSA mileage rate for the round-trip drive or a 21-day advance purchase air fare, whichever is lower.
 Long distance driving reimbursements will be evaluated on a case-by-case basis.
-2. NESCent will pay for shuttles to and from the Raleigh/Durham (RDU) airport to the selected hotel and NESCent, and strongly suggests using the selected hotel's shuttle.
+2. NESCent will pay for shuttles to and from the Raleigh/Durham (RDU) airport to the selected hotel and NESCent, and strongly suggests using the selected hotel’s shuttle.
-3. NESCent will reimburse attendees for routine airport parking and related hometown ground-travel expenses with original receipts.
-4. Attendees arriving at or after 9:00 p.m. should take a taxi to the hotel.
+3. NESCent will reimburse attendees for routine airport parking and related hometown ground-travel expenses with original receipts.\#Attendees arriving at or after 9:00 p.m. should take a taxi to the hotel.
 Taxis may be found outside the Baggage Claim areas at the RDU Airport.
-5. NESCent cannot pay for limousines or car rentals.
+4. NESCent cannot pay for limousines or car rentals.

 Lodging and reimbursement rates:
 --------------------------------